Key takeaways

 Are you currently holding an inferior property in your portfolio?

-Houses Property MarketOur property markets have reached amazing highs over the last year and many investors have reaped the rewards.
+Many of our property markets have reached new peaks recently, and many investors have reaped the rewards.

-The old saying “A Rising Tide Lifts all Ships”, may well have applied to our property markets throughout 2021.
+The old saying “A Rising Tide Lifts all Ships”, may well have applied to our current property markets.

-Everyone looks like a professional as rising property values superficially make it looks like they got it right.
+Everyone looks like a professional as rising property values superficially make it look like they got it right.

-But the consensus is that our property markets will slow throughout 2022, with many predicting a downturn in 2023.
+But the consensus is that our property markets will slow throughout the balance of 2024.

 This means it may be the time you look to offload any underperforming assets before it is too late.